David Belt: Macro Sea

 In 2009, Belt started Macro Sea, a New York-based real estate development firm.
-Macro Sea is known for developing projects that convert or repurpose unused space into educational, arts or retail space, as well as residential buildings, student housing, and cultural centers, such as New Lab, in the Brooklyn Navy Yard.
+Macro Sea is known for developing projects that convert or repurpose unused space into educational, arts or retail space, as well as residential buildings, student housing, and cultural centers, such as Newlab, in the Brooklyn Navy Yard.
 The company's endeavors are typically collaborative in nature, and its "Dumpster Pools" and Glassphemy! projects were highly publicized.
 According to its website, Macro Sea serves "as the entrepreneurial framework for most of David Belt’s development pursuits."

 Dumpster Pools

 Macro Sea's 2009-2010 mobile pool project, sometimes referred to as the "Dumpster Pools," was one of the first projects the firm undertook and served as a "way to experiment with underused space and materials, repurposing them with urban renewal in mind."
 Belt, with collaborators Jocko Weyland and Alix Feinkind, used the idea as a "template for a larger idea: turning eyesore strip malls into artsy community destinations, with Dumpster Pools and other indie attractions."

 In 2010, the Bloomberg Administration and the Department of Transportation invited Macro Sea to participate in NYC’s Annual Summer Streets event.
 The pools were set up at the Park Avenue Viaduct, on the east side of Park Avenue between 40th and 41st Streets, for three Saturdays in August 2010.